OlliePoole/apps-resource-submitter/README.md

-# apps-resource-submitter
-A website to submit resources for the appy application.
+# Resource Submitter for the appy application

+### Submit Resources
+//todo: add screen shots with instructions for submitting resources

+### View Resources
+//todo: add screen shots to show how to view all the resources